infratute/mean-stack/README.md

 # Mean Stack - Customer Store App

-This Customer Store is a very basic Mean Stack application developed using MongoDB, Express, Angular and Node.js to show CRUD operations on MongoDB using RestAPI.
+This Customer Store Contact is a very basic Mean Stack application developed using MongoDB, Express, Angular and Node.js to show CRUD operations on MongoDB using RestAPI.

 ## Prerequisites